bshelburn/MechaCar_Statistical_Analysis/README.md

 ## Overview
 After completing the initial analysis tasks management has approached Jeremy about AutoRUs' new MechaCar prototype which is suffering production issues that are effecting the manufacturing team.
 Our team has been asked to review the given production data to help provide insight to the manufacturing team.

-The requests include multiple linear regression analysis to identify which MechaCar variables contribute to predicting the MPG of the prototypes, summary statistics on the PSI of the suspension coils from the manufacturing tools, t-tests determining if the lots are statistically different from the mean, and a statistical study comparing the performance of the MechaCar against competing manufacturers.
+The requests include multiple linear regression analysis to identify which MechaCar variables contribute to predicting the MPG of the prototypes, summary statistics on the PSI of the suspension coils, t-tests determining if the lots are statistically different from the mean, and a statistical study comparing the performance of the MechaCar against competing manufacturers.

 ## Results
 ### Deliverable 1